nvaccess/nvda/projectDocs/dev/contributing.md

 		A commit may be pushed applying linting fixes.
 		- AppVeyor will build a copy of NVDA when changes are pushed to your PR.
 		A build artifact will be created for a successful build to allow for testing the PR.
-		- AppVeyor will run system tests and other tests..
+		- AppVeyor will run system tests and other tests.
 		If these fail, please review them.
 		Sometimes system tests fail unexpectedly.
 		If you believe the failure is unrelated, feel free to ignore it unless it is raised by a reviewer.